 Meetings Audio Usage

-Provides details about the different types of audio that participants used during a meeting.
+This report provides detail about the different types of audio that participants used during a meeting.

 Column Name